 Best ways to increase breast milk supply

-Optimum milk supply or breast milk can be kept at optimum level by adequate hydration, living a healthy lifestyle and having sufficient sleep
+For finding an answer to how can you increase breast milk production, it is important to understand that breast milk can be kept at optimum level by adequate hydration, living a healthy lifestyle and having sufficient sleep.

 Foods that decrease breast milk supply